micmejia/bible-dump/AMPC/Acts/Acts 19.md

-Many also of those who were now believers came making [^d]full confession _and_ thoroughly exposing their [former deceptive and evil] practices.
+Many also of those who were now believers came making full confession _and_ thoroughly exposing their [former deceptive and evil] practices.